Guidelines for Professional Courtesy and Conduct

 I. General Guidelines for All Lawyers

-1. A lawyer should strive to maintain a courteous tone in correspondence, pleadings, and other written communications as well as oral communications.
+1. A lawyer should strive to maintain a courteous tone in correspondence, pleadings, and other written, electronic, and oral communications.

-2. A lawyer should avoid taking action adverse to the interest of a party known to be represented without notice to opposing counsel sufficient to permit response.
+2. A lawyer should avoid taking action adverse to the interest of a party, known to be represented by counsel, without notice to opposing counsel sufficient to permit a response.

-3. A lawyer should promptly respond to attempts by other lawyers to contact him or her, whether by telephone or correspondence.
+3. A lawyer should promptly respond to attempts at contact by other lawyers, whether by telephone, written, or email correspondence.

 5. A lawyer should not engage in intentionally discourteous behavior for the purpose of obtaining an advantage.

-6. A lawyer should never intentionally embarrass another lawyer and should avoid personal criticism of him or her in the presence of his or her client or other counsel.
+6. A lawyer should never intentionally embarrass or personally criticize another lawyer in the presence of the other lawyer’s client or other counsel.

 7. A lawyer should never intentionally mislead or deceive another lawyer and should honor promises or commitments made.

-8. A lawyer should acknowledge that the legal matters in which he or she is involved are professional and not personal and should endeavor to maintain a friendly and collegial relationship with opposing counsel.
+8. A lawyer should acknowledge that legal matters are professional - not personal - and should endeavor to maintain a friendly and collegial relationship with the other lawyers involved.